MAZE Procedure Performed in Orange County, CA

 What Is Atrial Fibrillation (AFib)?

 Atrial Fibrillation, also known as AFib is the most common type of irregular heartbeat.
-Some symptoms people who have atrial fibrillation (AFib) may experience are fatigue, a sense of fluttering in the chest, dizziness, shortness of breath.
-If left untreated AFib can lead to stroke and other heart-related conditions such as heart failure.
+Some symptoms people who have atrial fibrillation (AFib) may experience are fatigue, a sense of fluttering in the chest, dizziness, and shortness of breath.
+If left untreated, AFib can lead to stroke and other severe heart-related conditions such as heart failure.

-There are many non-surgical treatments & prevention’s for AFib, such as medication, electrical cardioversion, or ablation therapy to name a few.
+There are many non-surgical treatments and preventative strategies for those with AFib, such as medication, electrical cardioversion, or ablation therapy to name a few.
 When these treatments fail, a patient who has atrial fibrillation may be referred to a cardiac surgeon for a MAZE procedure.

 The procedure, usually performed by a cardiac surgeon is call the “Cox Maze” procedure or MAZE.
 As discussed in the ATS CRYOMAZE CASE STUDY called Robot Assisted CryoMaze: Atrial Fibrillation Correction Surgery in Patients with Failed Catheter Ablation, “The Cox Maze-III procedure is considered the gold standard in the treatment of atrial fibrillation.
 While the original procedure as described by James L. Cox, MD had a high degree of efficiency, it was not widely adopted due to the invasiveness of the procedure.
 With advances in minimally invasive techniques such as the use of the da Vinci surgical system for intracardiac surgery and a device to recreate the lesion set, the maze procedure is has been more adoptable by cardiac surgeons to treat patients with atrial fibrillation.”